van1shed/van1shed/README.md

 --->

 <!---
 Came here by looking up what is hidden in the "Raw" file hah?
 Your not going to find anything hidden here, so you can keep doing other stuff.
-By the way, since you are here now, let me tell you something.
-I don't just work at "Server", I am the Core.
-You will find it out soon enough, trust me.
+Goodbye.
 --->